My Photography & Travel Guide to Colombo, Sri Lanka

 The Embarkation Card

 One thing to keep in mind is that once you land in Colombo, you need to fill out an Embarkation Card.
 The signs in the airport are tough to spot.
-We, of course, did not see them, so we approached the immigration officer, who informed us that we needed to go back and fill out an embarkation card.
+We, of course, did not see them, so we approached the immigration officer, who told us we needed to return to fill out an embarkation card.

 Take a TUKTUK TOUR